Bryant defeats Sacred Heart 17-6 in NEC opener - NewsBreak

 Bryant defeats Sacred Heart 17-6 in NEC opener

-Zevi Eckhaus passed for 106 yards and a touchdown, Bryant made three interception and held Sacred Heart to a pair of field goals for a 17-6 victory Saturday night in the Northeast Conference opener for both teams.

-Sacred Heart (1-1) scored first when Sam Renzi capped an eight-play drive with a 22-yard field goal late in the first quarter.
+SMITHFIELD, R.I.
+(AP) — Zevi Eckhaus passed for 106 yards and a touchdown, Bryant made three interception and held Sacred Heart to a pair of field goals for a 17-6 win in the Northeast Conference opener for both teams.
+Sacred Heart scored first when Sam Renzi capped an eight-play drive with a 22-yard field goal late in the first quarter.
 Renzi also kicked a 23-yarder in the fourth.

-But Bryant (1-1) took the lead for good midway through the second quarter on a 23-yard run by Psaveon Reaves.
-The touchdown capped a 10-play, 71-yard drive for the Bulldogs.
-Nicholas Hasselman caught a 4-yard touchdown pass from Eckhaus in the final minute of the first half as Bryant took a 14-3 lead into the break.
+But Bryant took the lead for good midway through the second quarter on a 23-yard run by Psaveon Reaves.keyt.com

 Comments / 0